Torp station

-Torp Station (Torp stasjon), also known as Sandefjord Airport Station (Sandefjord Lufthavn stasjon), is on the Vestfold Line in Sandefjord, Norway.
+Torp Station (Torp stasjon), also known as Sandefjord Airport Station (Sandefjord Lufthavn stasjon), is on the Vestfold Line in Sandefjord Municipality, in Vestfold county, Norway.
 It is served with regional trains operated by Vy.
 Located close to Sandefjord Airport, Torp, the station is served by a free four-minute shuttle bus service from the station to the airport.
-The trains operate northwards via towns in Vestfold to Drammen and Oslo and onwards via Oslo Airport, Gardermoen to towns in Hedmark and Oppland.
+The trains operate northwards via towns in Vestfold to Drammen and Oslo and onwards via Oslo Airport, Gardermoen to towns in Innlandet county.
 Southwards, the trains serve Sandefjord, Larvik and Grenland.

 The station opened as Raastad, later Råstad, in 1881.
 It had a single building, designed by Balthazar Lange.
 It was upgraded with a passing loop in 1910, but this was removed in 1971, and the station was closed in 1978.
 In 2008, the station reopened to serve the airport.
 The station is owned by the Norwegian National Rail Administration.

 Service

 Torp Station's primary function is to serve as an airport rail link for Sandefjord Airport.
-The station is served by regional trains that operate northwards via towns such as Tønsberg, Holmestrand and Drammen to Oslo Central Station and onwards via Oslo Airport to Hamar and Lillehammer, calling at several other smaller stations.
+The station is served by regional trains that operate northwards via towns such as Tønsberg, Holmestrand, and Drammen to Oslo Central Station and onwards via Oslo Airport to Hamar and Lillehammer, calling at several other smaller stations.
 Southwards, the trains serve Sandefjord, Larvik, Porsgrunn and Skien.
 Travel time to Oslo is 1 hour and 48 minutes, and to Oslo Airport it is 2 hours 23 minutes.

 The station is equipped with a shed, but no other amenities, and also lacks a ticket machine.
 The platform (but not necessarily the train) is wheelchair accessible.
 There are about ten parking spaces at the station.
 A shuttle bus corresponds to all trains during the opening hours of the airport, and a bus trip takes four minutes to the airport terminal.
 The shuttle bus leaves the airport ten minutes before each train's scheduled departure.
 The bus is operated by NSB, and is included in the price of the train ticket.
 There are 42 bus departures each day.
 The train supplements a coach service, Torp-Ekspressen operated by Unibuss Ekspress, to Oslo, and a local bus service to Sandefjord, operated by Tide Buss for Vestfold Kollektivtrafikk.